wwkimball/wwkimball-postfix/README.md

 ## Description

 This module was written from scratch, specifically for Puppet 5 and Hiera 5 to fully manage postfix; nothing more and nothing less.
-No assumptions are made as to what you intend to do with postfix other than install or uninstall it, configure it or delete its configuration files, and -- when not ignoring it -- keep its service running or not running.
+No assumptions are made as to what you intend to do with postfix other than enjoy full control over it via Hiera in every respect.

 Here, "fully manage" means this Puppet module: